Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA

-This change on the trend of the best solution is at the cost of CPU time.
-While \fabada seems to converge to its solution in an efficient way in the high SNR regime (always below the second), for high noise levels (low SNR) the time rises up to $30$~s, as shown in the bottom panels.
-Once again, for the optimized models we only take into account the execution time with the fine-tuned parameters already known.
-The results are similar to the one-dimensional case, but the time scale increases with the dimensionality of the problem.
-The optimized Wiener filter is still the fastest algorithm, obtaining an average time of $0.02$ seconds, while median filter seems to be the slowest, with $9.34$ seconds. \fabada also features a high execution time ($8.08$ seconds on average), whereas BM3D, GF, and SGF yield $6.7$, $0.87$, and $0.05$ seconds, respectively.
+This change in the trend of the best solution is at the cost of CPU time.
+While \fabada seems to converge to its solution in an efficient way in the high SNR regime (consistently below the second), for high noise levels (low SNR) the time rises up to $30$~s, as shown in the bottom panels.
+Once again, for the optimised models we only take into account the execution time with the fine-tuned parameters already known.
+The results are similar to the one-dimensional case, but the time scale increases with the problem's dimensionality.
+The Wavelet filter is the fastest algorithm, obtaining an average time of $0.02$ seconds, while the PySAP denoising filter seems to be the slowest, with $18.24$ seconds. \fabada also features a high execution time ($8.08$ seconds on average), whereas BM3D, GF, TV, the Wiener filter, and SGF yield $8.7$, $0.87$, $0.05$ and $0.04$ seconds, respectively.
 However, the performance of \fabada and the median filter vary significantly as a function of SNR.
 Combining these results with the above metrics for the quality of the reconstruction, we argue that our method provides a competitive alternative both at high SNR, where it achieves slightly less reliable results than the state-of-the-art algorithm BM3D at a fraction of the computational cost, as well as in the low SNR regime, where it provides a more faithful reconstruction after a significantly larger execution time.